JunyaoPu/junyaopu.github.io/_posts/2022-05-04-AI-Development-Day-4.markdown

 FCNs utilize convolutional layers to carry out both feature extraction (downsampling) and upsampling, allowing them to process input images of varying sizes and generate the corresponding segmentation maps.
 Upsampling is achieved through the use of transposed convolutions or other upsampling techniques, which increase the spatial resolution of the feature maps.

 ## <a href="https://arxiv.org/pdf/1505.04597.pdf">Unet</a>
 U-Net is a type of fully convolutional network (FCN) architecture used primarily in the field of medical image segmentation.
 It was first introduced in 2015 by Olaf Ronneberger.
+U-Net is called so because of its U-shaped architecture, where the model has a symmetrical structure with downsampling and upsampling forming the "U" shape.

 <style>
 .center {